 There are various budgeting methods that you can use such as the Zero-Sum Budget or the 50/20/30 Budget.
-I personally use the zero sum budget because I like allocating all of my money to specific places.
+I personally use the zero-sum budget because I like allocating all of my money to specific places.

 If you have a financial goal such as saving for a house, it can be easy to say “I really need to save…” or “I really want to buy a house…” and then turn around a year later to see that you have nothing saved.

-This will enable you to stay out of debt, because you will have money saved towards your goals and will not dip into your monthly income for things that you want.
+This will enable you to stay out of debt because you will have money saved towards your goals and will not dip into your monthly income for things that you want.

 #2 Live Below Your Means

 Living below your means basically means that you spend less than what you earn.
 It may sound obvious and simple, but the reality is that many people spend all of their income each month.

 If you look at many successful people, you can see that they live below their means.
-What this means is that they do not spend all of their paycheque each month – they save a lot of it instead.
+What this means is that they do not spend all of their pay-cheque each month – they save a lot of it instead.

 If you want to get out of debt and stay out of debt, living below your means will be the key to doing so.
 You aren’t going to get anywhere fast if you waste all of your money each month!

-Expand Your Means
+#3 Expand Your Means